 The HP ENVY 6075 doesn't have a display screen.
 Instead, it has six touch-sensitive buttons that light up in different colors.
 Also, the number of copies is displayed on the panel when you copy a document.
 Above the output tray, a multi-color indicator light lets you know if there's an error while performing a job.

 The HP ENVY 6075 has an awful cartridge system.
 Its page yield for both black and color documents is very low, so you need to replace them often.
 On the upside, high-yield cartridges are available and should last longer, although we haven't tested them.
 The printer accepts third-party cartridges as well, but using them may void the warranty.
-If you want a printer with a higher page yield, check out the HP OfficeJet 250.
+If you want a printer with higher page yields, check out the HP OfficeJet 250 or the HP ENVY Inspire 7955e.

 The HP ENVY 6075 has mediocre scanner features.
 It only has a flatbed scanner.
 If you need to scan multi-page documents often, you need to do it manually, which can be tedious and time-consuming.
 Also, the scanner lid hinges don't lift enough to accommodate a textbook or thick document.